grantdavis303/sticky_notes/README.md

 - Fix: Inline CSS and move to separate CSS file
 - Fix: Mobile responsiveness for the notes

-- Fun: Add notification ex.
+- Fun: Add notifications ex.
 "Sticky note successfully updated", "Sticky note successfully deleted"
 - Fun: Add a sound / animation when deleting a sticky note *poof*

 Q: Should I fetch notes based on user id in the title bar... `/users/1` or by using a JWT / session cookie?
-Q: Should the dropdown automatically close after an update / save?
+Q: Should the dropdown (on the side of the note) automatically close after an update / save?
 Note: hard-coded user id in the database (1)